-Once an Offer of Place has been received and accepted, students must apply to the (NZIS) to obtain a student visa.
+Once an Offer of Place has been received and accepted, students must apply to the New Zealand Immigration Service (NZIS) to obtain a student visa.
 This is the student's responsibility.
-See the NZIS website for details www.immigration.govt.nz.
+Please see the New Zealand Immigration Service website for details.
 International students will be unable to commence study at the College until they provide proof of a student visa from NZIS.